sogilis/Blog/site/content/posts/2016-06-16-mixing-testing-logging-better-developer-experience.md

 restApp GET /printers
 {{< /highlight >}}

 That was rather down-to-earth.
-Notice I did not discuss where to put the log, how to rotate files etc. This is (not your app concern)[http://12factor.net/logs]: it should just dump events on standard output and let the infrastructure manages it.
+Notice I did not discuss where to put the log, how to rotate files etc. This is [not your app concern](http://12factor.net/logs): it should just dump events on standard output and let the infrastructure manages it.
 This, however, can have some impact on our next practice - testing.

 ## [Getting the Right Feedback with Automated Tests?][2]